 - To buy an IC card for children, you need to show the child’s passport (except if you use a ticket vending machine at the airport)

 - There are Suica and Pasmo cards dedicated to tourists (called Welcome Suica and Pasmo Passport).

 - IC cards cannot be used for continuous travel between areas.
-For long-distance travel, it is better to buy an individual ticket or a Japan Rail Pass, otherwise, you will have to leave the ticket gate and re-enter.
+For long-distance travel, you have to buy an individual ticket or a Japan Rail Pass.

 - You can check your IC card balance at the ticket machines at the station and print the 20 most recent transactions